 First mentioned on 12th October.

 even though Alice decided to do Cinderella instead when Lynda left her in charge for a couple of weeks while Lynda was in London tending her injured daughter.
 Finally cast by 18th November.
 Chaotic rehearsals, costumes only designed by 12th December and not actually finished until the dress rehearsal after an ultimatum from Lynda on 21st December.
-Thanks to Kenton playing the giddy goat I mean sorry the Dame, a great success, in spite of the Goose going missing for one of the performances and a completely unrehearsed blow-in doing the part that night.
+Thanks to Kenton playing the giddy goat I mean sorry the Dame, it was a great success in spite of the Goose going missing for one of the performances and a completely unrehearsed blow-in doing the part that night.